tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

-But this recipe would have the same sparsity estimate despite not being able to produce any sparsity since `step_normalize()` can't preserve the sparsity as it subtracts a constant value.
+But the next recipe would have the same sparsity estimate despite not being able to produce any sparsity since `step_normalize()` can't preserve the sparsity as it subtracts a constant value.